 Although this is a great dish to serve during Christmastime, serve it year round, because you can’t beat a fresh, healthy and delicious meal that comes together in under 15 minutes, right?
 Buon appetito!

 The Lagostina Made in Italy pastaiola set is available at Amazon (affiliate link).
-I do love this pot, but am not happy with Lagostina’s business practices of unclear advertising about where their products are made.
+I do love this pot, which IS Made in Italy, but am not happy with Lagostina’s business practices of unclear advertising.

 Click here to learn more about Lagostina USA, and you will see what I mean about the lack of clarity about where the products are made.
 We are led to believe they are all made in Italy, when this is far from the truth.